-Arbitration, a form of alternative dispute resolution, was authorized by a United States ninety-plus-year-old U.S. federal law, the Federal Arbitration Act.
-Arbitration is a procedure used to resolve common disputes and avoid costly and time-consuming court-based litigation.
+Arbitration, a form of ADR, is formally authorized by a ninety-plus-year-old U.S. federal law, the Federal Arbitration Act.
+Arbitration is a procedure used to resolve common disputes and avoid costly and time-consuming courtroom litigation.
 In arbitration, an independent third party, the arbitrator, reviews the facts and circumstances of the dispute, applies the appropriate legal standard, and issues a ruling to resolve the conflict.
 For nearly a century, arbitration has reduced the cost of lawsuits for businesses and consumers alike.
 But now arbitration is under attack by plaintiffs’ lawyers, who see it as a barrier to the expansion of lucrative class action lawsuits.

 For many, arbitration is the better way to go.
-Arbitration produces faster resolutions – typically in a matter of months as opposed to a years-long class action approach.
-Arbitration eases the burden on the overcrowded court system, and reduces the costs of legal fees for both sides in a dispute.
+Arbitration produces faster resolutions—typically in a matter of months, as opposed to class actions, which often last years.
+Arbitration reduces backlogs in our courts a the costs of legal fees for both sides in a dispute.

 Given the lucrative nature of litigating class actions, it is not surprising that plaintiffs' lawyers want to eliminate arbitration with an aim towards maximizing litigation and their legal fees.
 Eliminating arbitration may help plaintiffs' lawyers' bottom line, but it would hurt those seeking timely, efficient, and fair redress through our civil justice system.
 Eliminating arbitration would lengthen the legal resolution process and channel more money into the hands of trial lawyers rather than individuals seeking compensation.